“Help! My baby’s skin is peeling. Is this normal?” Don’t panic, Mommy. Learn more about newborn skin peeling here.

 For example, a premature baby will usually peel less than a full-term or overdue baby, because he is covered with more vernix at birth.

 You will usually notice newborn skin peeling within a week to three weeks after birth, most often on your baby’s hands and feet.
+Not to worry, because the peeling will usually resolve on its own within a couple of weeks.

 When newborn skin peeling is caused by other factors